Advertisement

 2. Does the history clear automatically?

 No, the history stays visible until you clear it yourself or refresh/close the page.
-You can clear it using the 🗑️ Clear button. -
+You can clear it using the 🗑️ Clear button in the history panel.

 3. Can I export my calculations?

-Yes, use the TXT or CSV (Excel) buttons above the history panel to download your past calculations. -
+Yes, use the TXT or CSV (Excel) buttons above the history panel to download your past calculations as files you can save or share.

 4. What if I need scientific functions?

 This page focuses on basic arithmetic.
-For more advanced work, you can visit your device’s built-in scientific calculator or use a dedicated online scientific calculator. -
+For more advanced work like trig, logs, and powers, you can visit our Scientific Calculator or your device's built-in calculator app.

 5. Is this calculator suitable for students?

 Absolutely.
-It is ideal for homework, quick checks, and revising fundamental operations before moving on to more advanced tools like the Statistics Calculator.
+It is ideal for homework, quick checks, and revising fundamental operations before moving on to more advanced tools like the Statistics Calculator or Scientific Calculator.

 Conclusion: Make Basic Math Effortless